Ellsworth Might Just Be One of Maine’s Best-Kept Secrets

 Ellsworth is also the birthplace of Pulitzer Prize-winning author Robert Peter Tristram Coffin, who was born in 1892.
 Coffin grew up to become one of Maine’s most well-known writers and poets, and he used his works to capture the unique beauty and essence of life on the coast.

-The location of Ellsworth makes it an ideal destination for outdoor enthusiasts, offering a wealth of opportunities for adventure in nature.
-From hiking to kayaking and fishing to cycling, it has an endless array of outdoor activities for adventurers that encompass every preference and skill level.
+Ellsworth’s location makes it an ideal destination for outdoor enthusiasts with a wealth of opportunities for adventure in nature.
+From hiking to cycling and kayaking to fishing, an endless array of outdoor activities await adventurers, encompassing every preference and skill level.

 Whatever your outdoor passion, Ellsworth will not disappoint.
 So, pack your gear and head out for an adventure of a lifetime.